Kushan Empire [30 AD-375 AD]: Comprehensive Study Guide for UPSC & PSC Exams

 • It expanded its dominion across vast territories from Central Asia through Afghanistan and Pakistan and extended up to Bihar in northern India.

 • Heartland and Major Cities of the Kushan Empire: The Empire covered the regions of present-day Afghanistan, Tajikistan, and Uzbekistan.
-This area served as the heartland of Kushan power, with major cities like Balkh and Alexandria on the Oxus (modern-day Ai-Khanoum) as important administrative and cultural centers.
+This area served as the heartland of Kushan power, with major cities like Balkh and Alexandria on the Oxus (modern-day Ai-Khanoum) as important administrative and cultural centres.

 • Kujula Kadphises – Founder of the Kushan Dynasty: The founder of the dynasty was Kujula Kadphises.